Home

 Nordic Pole Walking

-Now, just in case you're asking yourself "You mean that funny thing I see those silly people do as they walk down the path waving their arms and poles in the air?
-How can that be beneficial unless you're laughing so hard you lose weight watching?"
+Now, just in case you're asking yourself "You mean that funny thing I see silly people do as they walk down the path waving their arms and poles in the air?
+How can that be beneficial unless you're laughing so hard you lose weight just watching?"

-The Benefits
+The Benefits Of Nordic Walking

 • Burns up to 46% more calories than regular walking.
+Yes - 46% more!
+That's huge.

 • Increases your muscle endurance and strength.
-A fancy way of saying you feel great!

 • Nordic pole walking improves your posture and breathing.